Certain Debt Extinguishment Issues Using Existing Resources

 - The debtor is legally released from being the primary obligor under the debt.

 - Current refundings—proceeds of new debt immediately repay old debt

-- Advance refundings—proceeds of new debt are placed into an irrevocable trust with an escrow agent and invested until they are used to pay the government’s old debt at a future time; the amount of new debt proceeds invested in escrow must be sufficient to meet the interest and principal payments on old debt.
+- Advance refundings—proceeds of new debt are placed into an irrevocable trust with an escrow agent and invested until they are used to repay the government’s old debt at a future time; the amount of new debt proceeds invested in escrow must be sufficient to meet the interest and principal payments on the old debt.

-The research staff’s review of state and local government financial reports prepared following generally accepted accounting principles (GAAP) found that a large majority of the governments examined had participated in a refunding transaction in either the reporting year or in prior years.
+The GASB staff’s review of state and local government financial reports prepared following generally accepted accounting principles (GAAP) found that a large majority of the governments examined had participated in a refunding transaction in either the reporting year or in prior years.
 Almost half of the governments examined had a refunding in the reporting year.
 Advance refundings were about twice as prevalent as current refundings in the periods studied.